some-ip-com/open-someip-spec/src/someip-rpc.rst

 * Service Instance – software implementation of the service interface, which can exist more than once in the vehicle and more than once on an ECU
 * Server – The ECU offering a service instance shall be called server in the context of this service instance.
 * Client – The ECU using the service instance of a server shall be called client in the context of this service instance.
-* Union or Variant – a data structure that can dynamically assume different data types.
+* Union or Variant – a data structure that dynamically assumes different data types.

 .. heading:: Definition of Identifiers
     :id: feat_req_someip_534